pulyaevskiy/flutter-redux-machine/README.md

 ## StoreAccess

-Inherited widget which provides access to the application's state store.
+An `InheritedWidget` which provides access to the application's state store.

 ```dart
 class MyApp extends StatelessWidget {